Yuhui Hong

 Yuhui Hong, Sujun Li, Christopher J Welch, Shane Tichy, Yuzhen Ye, & Haixu Tang (2023).

 Bioinformatics, btad354.
-[Paper] [Code] [PyPI package - molnetpack] [Web service on GNPS] [Inference service on Konia]
+[Paper] [Code] [Documentation] [PyPI package - molnetpack] [Workflow on Konia]

 3DMolMS is a deep neural network model that predicts MS/MS spectra from 3D conformations.
 The learned molecular representation also enhances predictions of chemical properties, such as elution time and collisional cross section, aiding compound identification.

-Presentations and Talks 💡
+Presentations and Talks đź’ˇ

 Teaching 👩🏽🏫